Cape-class patrol boat: Design and construction

 On 13 December 2015, Austal announced that two more Cape-class vessels had been ordered.
 The $63 million contract is with the National Australia Bank, who will charter the patrol boats to the Department of Defence on their completion in mid-2017.
 The new vessels will be included in the in-service support contract for the Border Force patrol boats, and if Defence does not continue on with the charter after the initial three-year period, the National Australia Bank can sell the patrol boats back to Austal for residual value.
 The two vessels, Cape Fourcroy and Cape Inscription, are in service.

 In July 2018, the government of Trinidad and Tobago announced the acquisition of two Cape-class patrol boats.
 The vessels will enhance the border protection capabilities of the country in conjunction with the existing Coast Guard fleet, and will join six Austal Fast Patrol Craft acquired in 2009.
 The vessels' names were taken from two of the three cancelled Port of Spain-class offshore patrol vessels.

-In May 2020, the Royal Australian Navy placed an order for six 'Evolved' Cape-class vessels.
-The 'Evolved' Cape-class has several enhancements and has increased crew capacity from 22 to 32 people.
-In April 2022, the RAN ordered two additional 'Evolved' Cape-class vessels.
-Austal delivered the first of the 'Evolved' Cape-class Cape Otway to the RAN in March 2022.
+In May 2020, the RAN placed an order for six Evolved Cape-class patrol boats.
+The ECCPB has several enhancements and increased crew capacity from 22 to 32 people.
+In April 2022, the RAN ordered two additional ECCPBs.
+Austal delivered the first of the Evolved Cape-class Cape Otway to the RAN in March 2022.
+In November 2023, the RAN ordered two new vessels to replace and significantly enhance the RAN's at-sea navigation and seamanship training capability, for a total of ten of the ECCPB design.

+In December 2024, the ABF ordered two ECCPBs to replace its remaining two Bay-class patrol boats.

 Operational history

 Permanent berthing facilities at East Arm Wharf in Port Darwin (the ship's main base of operations) were commissioned in December 2015 and became fully operational in February 2016.

 Following availability issues with the Armidale class, Cape Byron and Cape Nelson were chartered by the RAN from July 2015 to the end of 2016 to supplement naval patrol boat availability.
-In naval service, the patrol boats are crewed by RAN personnel, operate from HMAS Cairns, and are identified with the Australian Defence Vessel (ADV) prefix, but retain the blue-and-red customs colour scheme.
+In naval service, the patrol boats are crewed by RAN personnel, operate from HMAS Cairns, and are identified with the Australian Defence Vessel (ADV) prefix, but retain the blue-and-red Australian Border Force colour scheme.

+In December 2024, four ships, Cape Pillar, Cape Naturaliste, Cape Woolamai and Cape Capricorn were commissioned as His Majesty’s Australian Ships reflecting their extended planned service lives.

+In May 2025, two more vessels, Cape Solander and Cape Schanck were also commissioned.